pbreach/venpy/README.md

   * Incorporation of changes in model structure over time.

 2. Allow for the inclusion of non-existant Vensim features such as:
-  * Communication and data exchange with external programs through python subprocesses.
+  * Communication and data exchange with external programs through Python subprocesses.
   * Easy integration of 3rd party Python libraries.
   * Ability to run multiple Vensim models simultaneously and exchange data between them.